Consider the following scenario:

 Note: The InstallToAvailablePartition XML element is in the following section of the Unattend.xml file:

 Two of the methods I describe on this site are included (See tip #9 & tip #50) and a third that requires use of a Linux boot disc.
-Keep reading →
+Continue reading “Three ways to reset a Windows Vista admin password”

 Programs that manipulate volume blocks during the boot process, either directly or by using the FSCTL_MOVE_FILE control code, may cause data corruption or data loss in Windows Vista and in Microsoft Windows Server 2003.
 In this case, a drive volume may become unmountable.
 Additionally, you may be unable to start Windows.